Danger0101/Meaningful_Careers_P1/README.md

 ![Screencap reviews.html showcasing navbar dropdown](assets/images/meaningfulcareersreadmeimg/navbar.png)

 - The navigation is an animated hamburger icon from fontawesome using css logic on a hident check box when checked it opens and animates the dropdown menu.
 To keep it simple and uniform it remains the same at all page sizes and even on all pages it never changes so you can find what your looking for with ease.
+You can see me test the navbar [here](https://youtube.com/shorts/hkMueNmEGPg?feature=share).

 ---
 ### hero image